antronerds/r2-tutorials/docs/Principle_Components_Analysis.md

 ----------
   ![](_static/images/R2d2_logo.png)**Did you know that browser settings might have to be adapted?**

->*In Firefox in some cases it"s not possible to rotate the 3D graph in
-that case adjusts the following setting in firefox. : type about
-"about:config" in the URL box, search for webgl and Enable
+>*In Firefox in some cases it's not possible to rotate the 3D graph in that case adjust the following setting in firefox. : type  "about:config" in the URL box, search for webgl and Enable
 "webgl.force-enabled": TRUE.
-The 3-D module is also working with Chrome but not with Internet Explorer.*
+The 3-D module also works with Chrome but not with Internet Explorer.*